-According to the U.S. Preventive Services Task Force, most people should begin screening for colon cancer at 50.
-African Americans, who have a higher risk of being diagnosed with colon cancer, should begin screening at 45.
-Anyone with a family history of colon cancer should discuss their ideal screening timeline with their physician.
+According to the U.S. Preventive Services Task Force, most people should begin screening for colorectal cancer at 50.
+African Americans, who have a higher risk of being diagnosed with colorectal cancer, should begin screening at 45.
+Anyone with a family history of colorectal cancer should discuss their ideal screening timeline with their physician.

 A colonoscopy should be repeated every 10 years so that any polyps can be removed before they turn cancerous.
 If any polyps are found, the colonoscopy may be repeated sooner.
 A FIT should be completed annually.

-Patients should not wait for symptoms, such as blood in their stool or changes in their bowel habits, to screen for colon cancer.
+Patients should not wait for symptoms, such as blood in their stool or changes in their bowel habits, to screen for colorectal cancer.

 To schedule a colonoscopy, your doctor will need to first place a referral for the procedure.
 You will likely need to make an appointment with your primary care doctor so that he or she can determine if you need a colonoscopy and order the procedure if appropriate.